bioconnector/workshops2015/lessons/shell/shell-intro.md

 **EXERCISE 2**

 Let's go on a file hunt.
-Move around in the "shell/data/hidden" directory and try to find the file "youfoundit.txt."
+Move around in the `shell/data/hidden` directory and try to find the file `youfoundit.txt`.

 ----